Svetoslavb04/AutoMarkt-REST-API/README.md

 - Endpoint `/products/:_id`
 - Returns `Product has been deleted`

-# IN THE FIRST COMMITS THERE IS ENV VARIABLES FILE WITH TEST VALUES
+# IN THE FIRST COMMITS THERE IS ENV VARIABLES FILE WITH VALUES THAT WERE ONLY FOR TEST PURPOSES